Positive Reinforcement: Guide & Examples for the Classroom

 Positive note

 When communicating with families, include a note praising their child’s behavior that day.
-With a tool like brightwheel's activity report feature, you can share a daily report with families, summarizing their child's day.
-Include specific details of the child's actions.
-For example, you could write, “Today Sophie waited her turn to speak during storytime.”
-Children will feel proud of themselves when their families receive notes like this.
+With a tool like brightwheel's activity report feature, you can share a daily report summarizing their child's day.
+Include specific details, such as, “Today Sophie waited her turn to speak during storytime.”
+Children will feel proud when their families receive these updates.

 Prize box